frictionlessdata/tableschema-go/README.md

 ...
 ```

-> Better if you could do it regardless the physical representation.
+> Even better if you could do it regardless the physical representation!
 The [table](https://godoc.org/github.com/frictionlessdata/tableschema-go/table) package declares some interfaces that will help you to achieve this goal:

 * [Table](https://godoc.org/github.com/frictionlessdata/tableschema-go/table#Table)
 * [Iterator](https://godoc.org/github.com/frictionlessdata/tableschema-go/table#Iterator)